 The first time I tried to wax my legs at home was a train wreck.
 How hard could it be, right?
 Well, let’s just say those gals at the salon make it look like a walk in the park.
 Ripping hair off your body isn’t for the faint of heart.
 Nor is it for the unprepared (which I surely was).
-But after lots of trial and error, I can officially say that if you do it right, it might even be a little enjoyable.
-In a masochistic self-care sort of way.
-But, hey, it beats shaving any day, so I’ll take it.
+But after plenty of trial and error, I can officially say that, if you do it right, it might even be a little enjoyable in a masochistic, self-care sort of way.
+And you know what else?
+It beats shaving any day, so I’ll take it.

 Here’s how to wax at home like a pro.